GraphFilter/GraphFilter/test/domain/resources/graphs/readme.txt

 -----------------------------

 graphs16
-graphs with chromatic number 5
+graphs with chromatic number 4
-(connected and no)

 -----------------------------
 graphs17
 A graph with chi(G)=omega(G)+2